stanichor/stanichor.github.io/_posts/2025-06-24-simple-recsys.md

 I obtained the data for my movie embeddings from the [MovieLens 25M Dataset](https://grouplens.org/datasets/movielens/).
 To ensure I only considered movies with sufficient popularity, I only considered movies with at least 100 ratings.
 A useful feature of the MovieLens dataset is that they've created [tag genomes](https://files.grouplens.org/papers/tag_genome.pdf)—a set of 1128 (continuous!) relevance scores (0 to 1) per movie, where each score represents how strongly a tag—like "sci-fi," "dark humor," or "nonlinear plot"—applies to that film.
 I compressed these tags into 159 dimensions via PCA with varimax rotation.
 Originally, I normalized the embeddings, but I now regard this as a mistake.
 Normalizing embeddings to unit length (L2 norm) distorts relative feature importance; standardizing (mean=0, std=1) per dimension preserves information.

 ### Books
 I obtained the data for my book embeddings from [Goodreads Book Graph Datasets](https://mengtingwan.github.io/data/goodreads.html).
-A peculiar feature of Goodreads is their user-generated "shelves", which users can use to organize/classify books.
+A peculiar feature of Goodreads is their user-generated "shelves", which users can use to organize or classify books.
 In practice, they function much like tags, so that is how I will refer to them.
 To ensure I only considered books with sufficient popularity, I only considered books with at least one 5-star rating and that were added at least 100 times to their 2nd most popular tag.
 For the 4000 most popular tags, I created five relevant metrics per book-tag pair, based on what MovieLens used to create tag genomes:
 - tag_applied(t, i)
     - 1 if tag $t$ has been applied to item $i$, 0 otherwise
 - tag_count(t, i)
     - Number of times tag $t$ has been applied to item $i$
 - tag_share(t, i)
     - The log-scaled smoothed proportion of tag $t$ among all tags for item $i$.
-    - Calculated as: (tag-count(t, i) + $\alpha$) / (# of tags for i + $\alpha$ + $\beta$)
+    - Calculated as: (tag_count(t, i) + $\alpha$) / (# of tags for i + $\alpha$ + $\beta$)
     - Where $\alpha$ and $\beta$ are tag-specific Beta distribution parameters for smoothing
 - tag_lsi_sim(t, i)
     - Similarity between tag $t$ and item $i$ using latent semantic indexing, where each document $d_i$ is the set of tags applied to item $i$